SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

   **![cmdhandler](resources/readme/picture10.png)**

-- So, the overall changes we need to make in  **console_commands/src/console_command_database.c** file is as shown below:
+- Following are the overall changes we need to make in  **console_commands/src/console_command_database.c** file:

   **![cmdhandler](resources/readme/picture5.png)**

-- So, the CLI command that can be used with the above changes is *wireless_test_new_cmd -s Optional_String 1 2*.
+- So, the CLI command that can be used with the prescribed changes is *wireless_test_new_cmd -s Optional_String 1 2*.

 3. The command handler should be defined in a relevant file as shown below.
-The arguments can be accessed directly or by using GET_COMMAND_ARG() or GET_OPTIONAL_COMMAND_ARG() as shown below.
+Following arguments can be accessed directly or by using GET_COMMAND_ARG() or GET_OPTIONAL_COMMAND_ARG().

 **![cmdhandler](resources/readme/picture6.png)**